" The power that

 Infrared Thermal Imaging

 X-ray is a standard practice in our office (with a few minor exceptions, such as pregnancy).
-There are two main reasons why we need X-ray for you to become a patient in our office.
+There are two main reasons why we need X-ray for you to become a patient at OWL Chiropractic.

 First, it is important to rule in or rule out any contraindications to chiropractic care, anatomical variants and/or congenital abnormalities.

 The second reason is for analysis purposes - to identify spinal subluxations.
 Understanding how your spine looks and moves structurally is extremely important in understanding your problem and if we can help.

 This is so important that our office uses DDR or Dynamic Digital Radiography which allows us to see your spine in motion while using minimal radiation.